Surprise! Mathematica 7.0 Released Today!

 And I’d assumed that that was just the way it had to be.
 But a few years ago we discovered that it isn’t—and we invented a whole algorithmic theory of transcendental roots, which is now implemented and running in Mathematica 7.

-Perhaps even more interesting are the new constructs.
+Perhaps even more interesting are the new differential and difference root constructs.
 That symbolically represent solutions to differential and difference equations—and in effect allow us to vastly generalize the notion of special functions.

 If there’s one thing everyone knows about Mathematica, it’s that it can do calculus—integrals, derivatives, and so on.
 Well, for hundreds of years people have also talked about discrete calculus—the discrete analog of ordinary continuous calculus, with sums and differences and so on.